Can my 2 year old get a funded place?

 You can also apply by filling in a paper application form/leaflet and these can generally be found in local libraries, children’s centres, health clinics, job centres and other public places.
 Your child’s health visitor will also have forms and may help you to fill it in if you need them to.
 Forms are ‘freepost’ so you won’t need a stamp!
 We aim to let you know if you can have a free place within five days.

 Families who are applying under the additional criteria for Disability Living Allowance, child is looked after through special guardianship or adopted, child has a current Statement of SEN or Education, Health and Care Plan (EHC), will need to submit proof and copies of relevant documentation of the aforementioned to confirm eligibility.
-This can be posted or emailed into the Think2 Team.
+This can be posted or emailed into our team.